Microsoft: The greatest stock in the world?

-The next numbers are the book value + dividend.
-In my old format this was known as the equity growth rate.
-It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
-As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
-Overall, the numbers look good despite some year where the equity is dropping a bit.
-As with the ROIC, it is very encouraging to see that Microsoft has grown their equity and have had record numbers from 2019 and onwards.
+The following numbers represent the book value + dividend.
+In my previous format, this was referred to as the equity growth rate.
+It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
+As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actualnumbers and the percentage growth year over year.
+Overall, the numbers look good despite some years where the equity is dropping a bit.
+As with the ROIC, it is very encouraging to see that Microsoft has grown its equity and has achievedrecord numbers since 2019.

-Finally, we investigate the free cash flow.
-In short, free cash flow is the cash a company generates after it has paid for operating expenses and capital expenditures.
-Levered free cash flow is the amount of money a company has left remaining after paying all its financial obligations, I use the margin for it to make more sense.
-Free cash flow yield is the free cash flow per share a company is expected to earn against its market value per share.
-Not surprisingly, Microsoft has had a positive free cash flow every year in the last 10 years.
-The most encouraging thing is that Microsoft has consistently grown their free cash flow year over year from 2015 and onwards, meaning that Microsoft has had a record year every year since 2017.
-Levered free cash flow margin has also been consistently high throughout the last 10 years.
-Free cash flow yield has been relatively low in the last 4 years, which indicates that Microsoft isn't cheap now but we get back to that later.
+Finally, we will investigate the free cash flow.
+Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
+Levered free cash flow is the amount of money a company has remaining after paying all its financial obligations.
+I use the margin to provide a clearer understanding.
+Free cash flow yield refers to the amount of free cash flow per share that a company is projected to generate in relation to its market value per share.
+Not surprisingly, Microsoft has had a positive free cash flow every year for the past 10 years.
+The most encouraging thing is that Microsoft has consistently increased their free cash flow year over year since 2015, indicatingthat Microsoft has achieved a record year every year since 2017.
+Levered free cash flow margin has also consistently remained high over the past 10 years.
+Free cash flow yield has been relatively low in the last four years, indicating that Microsoft is not currently inexpensive.
+However, we will discuss this further later on.